LuPan23/ComplexMimic/README.md

 ```

 ## 🔍 Evaluation
-You can directly test the performance of the pre-trained model as follows
+You can directly test the performance of the pre-trained model as follows:
 1. Test the teacher model

 ```bash